PART 1 CHURCH TEACHINGS

 - You are the recipient of the ministry of the Holy Spirit.

-By the agency of the Holy Spirit, each of us has been suited to our appropriate place by means of the endowments (gifts) of the Spirit to constitute the body of Christ-the church.
+By the agency of the Holy Spirit, each of us has been suited to our appropriate place by means of the endowments (the gifts) of the Spirit to constitute the body of Christ-the church.

 1 Corinthians 12:13 For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.

-When the Holy Spirit comes into our life, He is the seal (the stamp of ownership) indicating to God who is His.
-A seal can also refer to a down payment in the sense of having tasted the Spirit we have begun to taste the life of the future world that God had promised11 us.
+When the Holy Spirit comes into our life, He is the seal (the stamp of ownership) indicating to God the Father who is His.
+A seal can also refer to a down payment in the sense of having tasted the [Spirit,] we have begun to taste the life of the future world that God had promised11 us.

 Ephesians 1:13 In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise,